Monk Fruit Extract Drops — 1.76 Fluid Ounces

 Potential Risks of Monk Fruit

 - Allergic responses to Monk Fruit are rare.
-But, there is a risk of allergic reaction with anything.
+But, there is a risk of allergic reaction with any food.
 Monk fruit is a member of the Curcurbitaceae family (also known as the gourd family), which includes pumpkin, squash, cucumbers, and melons.
 Your risk of monk fruit allergy is higher if you’re allergic to other gourds.
-Signs of allergic reaction may include: hives or rash, difficulty breathing, rapid or weak pulse, dizziness, swollen tongue, stomach pain or vomiting, wheezing.

 Monk Fruit Extract Drops Ordering Form